pootis2/lab1/index.md

 ## Introduction of myself as a person
 My name is **Chengtao Wu**.
 I was born and raised in Shanghai.
 I am currently a student of [UCSD](https://ucsd.edu/) majoring in Computer Engineering.

-Here is an ordered list of things that I do during my spare time.
+Here is an ordered list of things that I do during my spare time
    1. workout
    2. playing with my cats
    3. solving [Leetcode problems](https://leetcode.com/problems/)